pst-on-github/homebridge-enocean/README.md

 isLearnSwitchEnabled | Learn Switch.
 If enabled, the plugin will create a switch accessory (EnOcean Learn) to switch learn/teach-in mode. isHistoryServiceEnabled | Enable History Service for Eve App.
 If enabled, the plugin support the fakegato-history service to support history graphs in the Eve app.

+Maybe it is a good idea to use the is-path for `comDevice`, like `/dev/serial/usb-EnOcean_GmbH_EnOcean_USB_300_DB_<some-id>-if00-port0`.
+That way homebridge can access the device if you plug it to another USB port.

+If you see 'access denied' in the logs, for the com device, you might need to add homebridge to the plogdev group (`adduser homebridge plugdev` on raspian).

 ## EnOceanDevice configuration

 Property | Description